Chordian/sidfactory2/README.md

 #### Editor

 - The overlay can now be shown inside the editor with **F12** and also changes depending on what driver is loaded
-- Added **Ctrl+L** for setting a song loop position (the orderlist words will turn green in that spot)
+- Added **Ctrl+L** for setting a song loop position (the order list words will turn green in that spot)
 - It is now possible to delete a file in all file dialogues by hitting the appropriate key
 - A `config.ini` file has been added where settings can be read for audio quality, colors and key definitions
 - Also added a `user.ini` for persistent changes (the functionality of these `.ini` files are not yet complete)
-- Additional `.ini` files in a sub folder can be added to create new color schemes
+- Additional `.ini` files in a sub folder can be used for new color schemes
 - Seven new color schemes have been created in addition to the default one
 - The importer now also carries over auxiliary data (e.g. table descriptions)
+- Upgraded the ReSID emulation (resid-fp) to the latest version
 - Fixed `..` erroneously interpreted as a file to be opened instead of browsing back
-- Fixed tracks not unmuted properly after muting them and then loading a different SF2 file
+- Fixed tracks not unmuted properly after muting them and then loading a different `.sf2` file
 - Fixed the editor crashing when trying to optimize a song with no sequence data
 - Fixed not being able to properly play from a bookmark when showing tracks of uneven lengths
 - `macOS` Now using **Minus** and **Shift+Minus** for fast/faster forward